GinFuyou/Timberborn-Mapper/README.md

 - Run `python mapper --help` to see instructions on how to use it.

 ### Binary version (Windows)
+You can just **drag-n-drop** height map image or `.json` / `.timber` file onto executable's icon or it's links.
+But can't set options directly this way.
+It will output **.timber** file into same place where input file was taken if game dir is not set with config file.

+Alternatively:

 - Open command promt (or powershell) and `cd` ("change directory" command) to the folder with executable.
 - Run `TimberbornMapper.exe --help` to see instructions on how to use it.

-You can also just **drag-n-drop** height map image or spec file onto executable's icon or it's links.
-But can't set options directly this way.
-It will output **.timber** file into same place where input file was taken.

 ## [BETA] Old map format upgrade
 If you input (manually or by drag'n'drop) a `.json` file of a old format game map, script will try to detect it's a map and will suggest to upgrade it,